• Skip to primary navigation

 Cajun chicken

-• Carefully slice the chicken breasts in half lengthwise to create four thin pieces (as if you were butterflying them, but continue slicing all the way through).
-Pat chicken dry on all sides with a paper towel - this will help the breading adhere.
+• Carefully slice chicken breasts in half lengthwise to create four thin pieces (as if you were butterflying them, but continue slicing all the way through).
+Pat chicken dry on all sides with a paper towel - this helps the breading adhere.
 Season chicken with salt and pepper and set aside.

 • Place one piece of chicken into the egg mixture, flip to coat, then pick up and gently shake to remove any excess.
 Next, place chicken into breading mixture, flipping to coat.
 Use your hands to gently pat breading into the egg mixture.
 Gently shake to remove any excess and place breaded chicken onto a plate.
 Repeat with each chicken breast.